Start a college fund: 8 strategies

 - You can also rename beneficiaries.
-Also, some states let the account owner be a friend as well as a relative.
+Some states allow the account owner to be a friend as well as a relative.

-Potential investors of 529 plans may get more favorable tax benefits from 529 plans sponsored by their own state.
+Potential investors of 529 Plans may get more favorable tax benefits from Plans sponsored by their own state.
 Consult your tax professional for how 529 tax treatments would apply to your particular situation.

-Keep in mind that there are fees and expenses and tax ramifications associated with 529 plans that you should take into account before choosing a 529 plan.
+Keep in mind that there are fees, expenses, and tax ramifications associated with 529 Plans that you should take into account before choosing one.
 State tax treatment varies.

 Pre-paid tuition plans.

-Some universities have set up programs where college expenses may be paid in installments over many years, or in a lump sum prior to attending the school.
-Based on age and age of beneficiary and number of years of college tuition purchased, the advantage is that you can lock in the current price.
+- Some universities have set up programs where college expenses may be paid in installments over many years, or in a lump sum prior to attending the school.
+Based on age, age of beneficiary, and number of years of college tuition purchased, the advantage is that you can lock in the current price.
 Any earnings are tax-deferred, and distributions are excludable from gross income if used to pay for qualified higher education expenses.